cebsmind/Language_detection/README.md

 - `python main.py`
 - open http://127.0.0.1:5000/

-As you can see, I also created a Dockerfile.
-Why ?
+As illustrated, I've also included a Dockerfile.
+Why?

-The concept of Docker for Data Science is to help developers develop and ship their code easily, in the form of containers.
-These containers can be deployed anywhere, making the process of setting up a project much simpler, ensuring consistency and reproducibility across different environments.
+- The incorporation of Docker in Data Science serves to facilitate developers in crafting and delivering their code seamlessly, encapsulated within containers.
+These containers are highly versatile, allowing deployment across various environments and streamlining project setup.
+This fosters consistency and reproducibility.

 # Conclusion
-This first project was a first step for using NLP techniques and Machine Learning to predict language detection.
-We saw that even though it's a simple method it works pretty well.
-Of course improvement can be done, but the goal was to initiate with Data Science techniques, and model deployment.
+This inaugural project served as a foundational step into the realm of Natural Language Processing (NLP) and Machine Learning for language detection.
+Despite its simplicity, the method employed has demonstrated effectiveness.
+While there is room for enhancement, the primary goal was to initiate the exploration of Data Science techniques and model deployment.